Your guide to doing business in Germany

 Germany is ranked 17 on the World Bank’s ‘Ease of Doing Business’ survey, and its growing economy offers plenty of opportunities for investment:

-The German Government has been a driver, innovator and beneficiary of an ever more globalised economy.
-Germany is the second largest exporter in the world, with exports accounting for over one third of GDP.
+The German Government has been a driver, innovator, and beneficiary of an ever more globalised economy.
+Germany is amongst the three largest exporters in the world, with exports accounting for over one third of GDP.
 Foreign and local investors are treated equally and are both eligible for investment incentives.

-Registrations and Establishing an Entity in Germany For companies that are looking to process payroll in Germany, the company registrations to the Tax and Social Security Authorities include:
+For companies that are looking to process payroll in Germany, the company registrations to the tax and social security authorities include:

 It is not mandatory to pay employees from an in-country bank account.
-Salary and third party payments can be made on behalf of the client.
+Salary and third-party payments can be made on behalf of the client.
 Bank transfers are used to pay both employees and the local authorities in Germany.
 Any transfers that are made between banks in Germany are usually complete within a day.
-International bank transfers can take at least 3 working days.
+International bank transfers can take at least three working days.

-The working week in Germany is Monday to Friday and is, in general, a 40-hour week.
+The working week in Germany is Monday to Friday and is generally a 40-hour week.
 However, depending on some union agreements, some companies work a 37.5 - 38-hour week.

 Germany is situated in central Europe, and represents a historic gateway between the East and the West.
 Bordered by Poland and the Czech Republic to the east, Austria and Switzerland to the south, and France, Luxembourg, Belgium and the Netherlands to the west, Germany connects the continent in a variety of ways, including trade, transport and culture.
 Since the reunification of East and West Germany in 1990, and the founding of the European Union in 1993, the country has become one of the world’s leading financial powers, with a reputation for technological innovation and manufacturing.
 Bordered by the North Sea, Germany has a temperate climate and a diverse geography ranging from rocky, southern Alpine regions to more verdant, forested northern regions.